 We will need to ask some questions to identify the correct person, such as full name, last / previous address, and date of birth.
 We also need to verify the identity of the person calling as details about a Will are confidential.

 If we do hold the Will we will write to you with details of how to proceed.

 Where someone has died without a Will they are said to have died ‘intestate’.
 In these cases, the estate is distributed in accordance with the laws of intestacy.
 The Administration and Probate Act 1919 specifies how the estate of the person who has died will be distributed.
 There are also laws that dictate who is entitled to administer the deceased estate.

 For more information please refer to What If There Is No Will?.

 Everyone deals with grief in their own way.
 It is completely normal to feel a range of emotions, such as shock, sadness, guilt, and even anger at the person who has died.
 If you, or someone you know, need support you can ask your family doctor for advice or seek the services of a professional counsellor.
-The Counselling Association of South Australia has a database you can search to find counsellors who specifically work with people who are grieving.
+The Psychotherapy and Counselling Federation of Australia has a database you can search to find counsellors who specifically work with people who are grieving.
 You may also find helpful information through organisation such as Lifeline or Beyond Blue.